Most Romantic Things to do in New York City

 Another romantic spot in New York for couples is Pinkerton.

 This wine bar in Williamsburg is a great place to stop for some wine flights (or a selection of beer).
 Definitely grab seating in the outdoor area, which lines the sidewalk and provides plenty of people-watching opportunities.

-With the whimsical lights strung overhead, this spot also gives great ambience.
+With the whimsical lights strung overhead, this spot also gives a great ambiance.
 Pinkerton offers a small menu, too, including a few vegan/vegetarian-friendly dishes and $1 oysters every night.
 This is a great stop on your romantic NYC itinerary.